-Practice your listening & reading comprehension with these exercises based on various reading sources and talks.
+Practice listening & reading comprehension with exercises based on various reading sources and talks.
 Many include the same kinds of questions you will find on exams like the TOEFL & IELTS.

 Key points to consider for English essay writing practice (+ inexpensive packets of essay practice materials for individuals or classrooms.)

 Would personalized recommendations help you?
 Answer a few short questions on How to Improve Your English, and I can email you suggestions based on your situation and needs, or possibly arrange a quick phone chat if you prefer.
 There are a lot of resources available for studying English online-- many excellent, and some that are NOT-- and by now I am familiar with a lot of them.